Russian battleship Poltava (1894): Return to Russia

 In 1916 the Russian government decided to reinforce its naval strength outside the Baltic and Black Seas.
 As Japan and Russia were allies during the war, the Japanese government sold Tango and some other ex-Russian warships back to Russia in March.
 The battleship arrived at Vladivostok on 2 April and was turned over to the Russians on either 3 or 4 April.
 Her former name had been given to the new dreadnought battleship Poltava, so Tango was renamed Chesma, after the 1770 Battle of Chesma.
 She departed Vladivostok on 2 July and arrived at Port Said, Egypt, on 19 September.

 Chesma joined the Allied fleet off Salamis demanding the disarmament of the Greek fleet later that month and departed after the Greeks agreed to meet the Allied demands.
-Her machinery was overhauled at Birkenhead by Cammell Laird, beginning on 5 December, and her main deck six-inch and 12-pounder guns were removed.
+Her machinery was overhauled at Birkenhead by Cammell Laird, beginning on 5 December, and her main deck six-inch and 12-pounder guns were replaced.
 In exchange she received four anti-aircraft guns mounted on her superstructure.
 She arrived at Aleksandrovsk, a port in the Murmansk Oblast, on 16 January 1917 and the political situation became very confused with the February Revolution shortly after her arrival.
 She was assigned to the White Sea Fleet on 3 February.
 Her crew declared for the Bolsheviks in October, but made no effort to interfere with the Allied landing at Murmansk in March 1918.
 Although the ship was deemed "aground and unseaworthy" by the British shortly afterwards, they seized the ship and used her as a floating prison in April 1919 to house 40 Bolshevik prisoners of war.
 After the British withdrew, the abandoned ship was captured by the Red Army in March 1920 and incorporated into the Bolshevik White Sea Military Flotilla on 24 April.
-No longer of any military value, she was turned over to the port of Archangelsk on 16 June 1921 and stricken from the list of naval vessels on 3 July 1924, after which she was scrapped.
+No longer of any military value, she was turned over to the port of Arkhangelsk on 16 June 1921 and stricken from the list of naval vessels on 3 July 1924, after which she was scrapped.